Michael-Geis/arxiv-daemon/README.md

 Where 'X' is any digit.
 Some older articles have ids in the form arch-ive/XXXXXXX and these are not currently captured.

-### 2. Dashes are currently being removed if they are inside the title of the paper

 ### 3. Right now, the app only runs by cloning the repo and running src/daemon.py with an instance of python which has installed all of the package dependencies in requirements.txt.
 Working on containerizing the app so that it may be built and run as a docker container.

 ------------------------------------------------------------------------------------------------------